AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cicd.md

 -  Duplicate the workflow you created
 -  Replace the workspace `id`

-## 4. Create a GitHub action
+## 4. Create a GitHub Action

-The GitHub action described in this section updates the specified mesh when a PR is merged to the `main` branch of your repository.
+The GitHub Action described in this section updates the specified mesh when a PR is merged to the `main` branch of your repository.
 This step uses the variables and secrets you configured in the previous section.

 This workflow relies on two existing Adobe I/O GitHub Actions published on the GitHub Marketplace: